Housing crisis in Quebec

 Quebec's housing crisis (French: crise du logement, pénurie du logement, or crise du marché immobilier) is a speculative bubble that has severely affected the prices, quality and availability of real estate for people in Quebec and Canada since the 1980s.
 The average price of a home has risen from $48,715 in 1980 to $424,844 in 2021.
 This bubble has many causes.
 It also bears consequences for the quality of life of Quebecers and the economy of Quebec.
+As of 2026, municipal property assessments indicate that residential property values have continued to increase.
+A 2026 analysis of municipal roll data found that total assessed values have risen by about 55% since 2022.
+Assessed values may, however, lag behind current market conditions.